futzu/SCTE35_threefive/README.md

 *  _" If I had some SCTE-35 I would use threefive, absolutely! "_  ~ Lovely, (featured dancer the Pink Pony)
 * _" threefive saved my marriage "_  ~ Dan in Denver
 * _" threefive rocks my face! "_  ~ Joe from Jersey
+* _" If you say SCTE-35 one more time I'm leaving you "_  ~ My ex-girlfriend

 <br> `Parses` __SCTE-35__ from multiple streams in `MPEGTS` and `Multiple Program Transport Streams`